chuckfinca/a-simple-llm-kit/README.md

 ### Contact Extraction from Image

+This endpoint extracts structured contact information from an image of a business card.

+**Request:**

 ```bash
 # Cross-platform compatible way to encode an image as base64
 IMAGE_B64=$(base64 < path/to/business_card.png | tr -d '\n')